 Show up to your audition time at Hermann 208.

-Singer auditions will run as follows:
+Auditions will run as follows:

-- Range test
+- Range test (to determine voice part)

 - You will sing your chosen part a cappella (to test your preparation)

-- You will sing your part while Dr. Dougherty sings another (to test your ability to hold your part and harmonize)
+- You will sing your part again while Dr. Dougherty sings another (to test your ability to hold your part and harmonize)

 - You will be taught a short tag and asked to sing it back while Dr. Dougherty sings another part (to test quickness in learning parts)